 The extension of Simon Kenton Way and the construction of new stormwater facilities incorporated into Refined Alternative I (Concept I-W) require about 7 feet of additional right-of-way along the western edge of the Goebel Park Complex and will result in a minor (0.25-acre) increase in total impacts on the complex; however, the measures to minimize and mitigate harm have also increased, resulting in a finding of de minimis Section 4(f) use for the Goebel Park Complex.
 Additional information about the extension of Simon Kenton Way is provided in Section 4.3.
 Mitigation measures for impacts to the Goebel Park Complex are described in detail in Section 6.3 and include replacement land; reconstruction of the walking trail within the complex; and funding for a new Goebel Park Complex Master Plan, replacement and enhancement of the basketball courts or other outdoor recreation facilities within the park, and a relocated outdoor pool and associated facilities or other comparable aquatic facility serving the same purpose within the park.
-In addition, FHWA will obtain concurrence from the official with jurisdiction that the park will not be adversely affected and is a de minimis Section 4(f) use (see Section 7.2).
+In addition, FHWA has obtained concurrence from the official with jurisdiction that the project will not adversely affect the activities, features, or attributes that make the Goebel Park Complex eligible for Section 4(f) protection and is a de minimis Section 4(f) use (see Section 7.2).